danscratch/ladder/README.md

 * [Daniel Blumenthal](https://www.linkedin.com/in/danielblumenthal/)
 * [Arnaud Lucas](https://www.linkedin.com/in/lucasarn/)

+### Note

+These docs are purely of our own devising, and do not necessarily reflect the opinions / expectations of our employers.

 ### License

 This career ladder is made available under the [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) license.